This page in Swedish

 • Check in and pick up your card with your assigned seat.

-• Acquire the sealed envelope (for an on-paper exam) containing your exam and your personal anonymous code.
+• Acquire the sealed envelope (for an hall-based exam) containing your exam and your personal anonymous code.

 • Store all your personal belongings in a locker outside the exam hall.